-Climate analogues - Geographic regions that experience similar climatic conditions, but which may be separated in space or time (that is, with past or future climates).
+similar climatic conditions, but which may be separated in occurrence or abundance with environmental estimates space or time (that is, with past or future climates).

 Climate change - Anthropogenic-induced changes in the pattern of weather, and related changes in oceans, land surfaces and ice sheets, occurring over time scales of decades or longer.